 Our financial aid applicants received financial assistance from the following sources:

 SELF HELP: student earnings and parental contributions

 OUTSIDE GIFT AID: state grants and private scholarships

-Cornell uses five main sources of funding to help students finance their education in veterinary medicine.
+Cornell primarily uses the five sources of funding below to help students finance their education in veterinary medicine.
 Please note that Cornell views these sources as supplemental to student and family contributions.